ekedonald/Shell-Scripting/README.md

 ![navigating-linux-filesystem.sh](./images/7.%20:navigating%20linux%20filesystem.png)

 ## File Operations and Sorting
 Here, we will be writing a simple shell that focuses on *File Operations and Sorting*.
-This scripts creates three files *(file1.txt, file2.txt and file3.txt)*, displays the files in their current order, sorts them alphabetically, saves the sorted files.txt, displays the sorted files, removes the original files, renames the *sorted_files_sorted_alphabetically.txt* and finally displays the contents of the final sorted file.
+This script creates three files *(file1.txt, file2.txt and file3.txt)*, displays the files in their current order, sorts them alphabetically, saves the sorted files.txt, displays the sorted files, removes the original files, renames the *sorted_files_sorted_alphabetically.txt* and finally displays the contents of the final sorted file.

-Lets proceed using the steps below:
+Let's proceed using the steps below:

 ### Step 1
 Open your terminal and create a file named `sorting.sh` using the command shown below: